N720720/lindemann/README.md

 and [`whashi44`](https://github.com/whashi44/lindemann) on calculating the Lindemann index.\
 The visualisations in this Readme are made with [`Ovito`](https://www.ovito.org/).\
 A. Stukowski, *Model.
 Simul.
 Mater.
 Sci.
 Eng.* **2010**, *18*, 15012. [`link`](https://iopscience.iop.org/article/10.1088/0965-0393/18/1/015012).\
-This project was generated with [`python-package-template`](https://github.com/TezRomacH/python-package-template).
+This project was generated with [`python-package-template`](https://github.com/TezRomacH/python-package-template).\
+The Welford Algorith can be found in:\
+Donald E. Knuth ,*The art of computer programming*, volume 2 (3rd ed.): seminumerical algorithms, Addison-Wesley Longman Publishing Co, **1997**, 232.